12 Common Stereotypes About Gen Z, Do You Agree?

 Photo Credit: Shutterstock.

-This stereotype is unfair and untrue.
-Many young people today work hard and are ambitious in pursuing their goals.
-However, they may prioritize work-life balance and mental health over working long hours at the expense of their well-being.
-Additionally, with the rise of remote work and the gig economy, traditional notions of “hard work” are changing.
+This stereotype is unfounded and unjust.
+Many young people today are hard working and have goals.
+However, they are more likely to view work-life balance and mental health as more important than putting in long hours where their well-being is adversely affected.
+And as remote work and the gig economy become normalized, some of the traditional meanings of the phrase “hard work” are transforming.

 Gen Z Is Only Interested in Superficial Things Like Fashion and Trends